Soulton Hall: Interpretive Theories and Philosophical Allegories

-geometry.
+Scholarly analysis of the hall's design, by scholars such as James D. Wenn, suggests that Sir Rowland Hill incorporated complex philosophical and mathematical allegories.
+For instance, the strict geometry and mathematical relationship between the hall and the walled garden have been interpreted as an allegory of Plato's geometry.
 The design of the entire precinct, including its courts, has been compared to the geometry of the ancient Telesterion at Eleusis, a sacred Greek hall, and to the plan of the Theatre of Epidaurus.